vhu231/Fix-HSIC-CCID-Reader/README.md

 ## License

-The patches modify libccid, which is licensed under LGPL-2.1+.
-See the upstream CCID project for details.
+The patches modify [libccid/ccid](https://github.com/LudovicRousseau/CCID), which is licensed under LGPL-2.1+.
+See the [upstream CCID project](https://github.com/LudovicRousseau/CCID) for details.